1. English

 Is Rainbow Mountain worth it?

 Yes, it is absolutely worth it to hike Rainbow Mountain.
-Rainbow Mountain is the second most popular attraction in peru just after the world-famous Wonder Machu Picchu.
+Rainbow Mountain is the second most popular attraction in Peru just after the world-famous Machu Picchu.
 The mountain has some of the most vibrant colors of any mountain in the world.
-With a cost averaging from $50 to $150 it’s not terribly expensive so why hike the mountain?
+With a cost averaging from $50 to $150 it’s not terribly expensive so why not hike the mountain?

 How much elevation will you gain hiking Rainbow Mountain?

-Don’t be discouraged though nearly anyone can complete this hike especially if you take the proper precautions before and during the hike.
+Nearly anyone can complete this hike especially if you take the proper precautions before and during the hike.
 Most of the trail is not difficult and has only a gradual incline you will still need to pace yourself and make sure your breathing is even and deep.
 The last section of the trail is the challenging part.
-Before getting to the last section, it’s a good idea to take a break catch your breath and push on.
+Before getting to the last section, it’s a good idea to take a break catch your breath before pushing on.
 Pacing yourself and drinking lots of water are the two most effective ways to combat the altitude.
 Take it slow there is no shame in taking rests and it will make your experience much more enjoyable.

 Ausangate Trek